bw-math/bw-math/source/assignments/projects/09_SIMULATION.rst

 Instructions
 ============

-1. Create a folder named `LASTNAME_FIRSTNAME_project_six`, replacing `LASTNAME` and `FIRSTNAME` with your last name and first name, respectively.
+1. Create a folder named `LASTNAME_FIRSTNAME_project_ten`, replacing `LASTNAME` and `FIRSTNAME` with your last name and first name, respectively.
-2. In the same folder, create a Microsoft Word *docx* document named `project_six.docx`.
+2. In the same folder, create a Microsoft Word *docx* document named `project_ten.docx`.
-3. In the same folder, create a Python *py* script named `project_six.py`
+3. In the same folder, create a Python *py* script named `project_ten.py`
-4. Read the :ref:`project_six_project` section.
+4. Read the :ref:`project_ten_project` section.
-5. Perform the indicated exercises in the :ref:`project_six_project` section.
+5. Perform the indicated exercises in the :ref:`project_ten_project` section.
 Include answers in the *.docx* document file.
-6. When you are done, zip your folder and all its contents in a file named `LASTNAME_FIRSTNAME_project_six.zip`
+6. When you are done, zip your folder and all its contents in a file named `LASTNAME_FIRSTNAME_project_ten.zip`
 7. Upload the zip file here: TODO

-.. _project_six_background:
+.. _project_ten_background:

 Background
 ==========